Friday, 25 April 2025

 As Google puts it, that’s a lot of spam, showing the scale and persistence spammers have.
 The search engine received almost 230,000 reports of spam in the search results and took action on at least 82% of the reports.

-Google plans to improve its machine system capabilities in fighting spam, which was among the top priorities last year.
+Google plans to improve its machine learning system capabilities in fighting spam, which was among the top priorities last year.
 The machine learning solutions and their time-tested manual capabilities were instrumental in identifying and preventing spammy pages from being served to Google users.

 Google’s victories in spam fighting